niiholmes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. File 11-directories is a script that counts the number of directories and sub-directories in the current directory, includind hiddin files and excluding the  current and parent directories.
 12. File 12-newest_files is a script that displays the 10 newest files in the current directory.
 13. File 13-unique is a script that  takes a list of words as input and prints only words that appear exactly once
+14. File 14-findthatword is a script that displays lines containing the pattern “root” from the file /etc/passwd.